'Sadistic' UK academic sentenced to 32 years in prison for pedophilia

 "Your behavior was cunning, persistent, manipulative and cruel," Parker said at Falder's sentencing in Birmingham, the United Kingdom, Monday.

-Falder was accused of posing as a depressed female artist who would ask young adults and teenager to send him naked pictures online.
-He then used the photographs to blackmail them, according to the UK's National Crime Agency (NCA).
+Falder was accused of posing as a depressed female artist who would ask young adults and teenagers to send him naked pictures online.

+He then blackmailed them into sending him "increasingly sickening images -- whose poses he directed -- by threatening to send the original pictures to their family, friends, employers and school pals," according to the UK's National Crime Agency (NCA).

 By the time he was arrested, Falder had approached more than 300 people across the world.
 Forty-five victims were represented on the court indictment.

 Prosecutors described Falder as a man living double life; a Cambridge University graduate and Birmingham University researcher in geophysics by day and a sexual predator by night.